 7. Help them take practical steps

-Like all things, taking practical and very ascertainable steps helps you to avoid procrastination.
+Like all things, taking practical steps helps you to avoid procrastination.
 Here is a list of some very practical things your child can do to overcome procrastination, as recommended by Pro Essay Writing.

 - Set a timetable or schedule.